Our Care Home Solicitors have recovered over £12 million in care fees for our clients since 2013.

-Our clients approach us for all sorts of reasons, from trying to reclaim care home fees to appealing an NHS Continuing Healthcare Funding decision.
+Our clients approach us for all sorts of reasons, from trying to reclaim care home fees to appealing an NHS Continuing Healthcare Funding (CHC Funding) decision.

 For that reason, we treat everyone as an individual, offering a bespoke, tailored legal service that reflects everyone’s unique needs.